 Alcohol or drug abuse: Habitual drunkenness or abuse of narcotic drugs of one spouse that the other was unaware of prior to getting married.

 Indignities: For a divorce to be granted on indignities, you must provide evidence that your spouse has consistently acted in such rudeness, hate, abuse, and neglect towards you to render your life intolerable.

 Abandonment: This occurs when one spouse has abandoned the other out of their home and refuses to provide support for the ousted spouse.

 Contact Peterson White, LLP for Your Divorce

 Each of these fault-based grounds can complicate the divorce process and affect everything from custody and alimony to the division of assets and child support.
 Our lawyers at Peterson White, LLP are committed to providing compassionate and knowledgeable legal representation to get you through your family matter.

-Take the first step to the next chapter of your life by reaching out to our office today at (855) 919-4124.
+Take the first step to the next chapter of your life by reaching out to our office today online or at (855) 919-4124.